cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Note (storage/communication efficient authentication-only EnvU):
 It is possible to dispense with encryption in the construction of EnvU to obtain a shorter EnvU (resulting in less storage at the server and less communication from server to client).
-The idea is to derive PrivU from RwdU.
+The idea is to derive skU from RwdU.
-However, for cases where PrivU is not a random string of a given length, we define a more general procedure.
-Namely, what's derived from RwdU is a random seed used as an input to a key generation procedure that generates the pair (PrivU, PubU).
-In this case, AEenv is empty and AOenv contains PubS.
+However, for cases where skU is not a random string of a given length, we define a more general procedure.
+Namely, what's derived from RwdU is a random seed used as an input to a key generation procedure that generates the pair (skU, pkU).
+In this case, AEenv is empty and AOenv contains pkS.
 The random key generation seed is defined as HKDF-Expand(KdKey; info="KG seed", L) where L is the required seed length.
 We note that in this encryption-less